-The Company manages people's risk through its Human Resource Manager who is supported by members of Senior Management.
-This includes regular communication with staff, regular in-house and outsourced training for staff and executives and the focus on retention through employee engagement.
+The Company manages people's risk through its Head of Human Resources ('HR') who is supported by members of Senior Management.
+This includes regular communication with staff, regular in-house and outsourced training for staff and executives and the focus on retention through employee engagement surveys.
+During 2020, the Head of HR has focused on ensuring the health and safety and the personal resilience and mental wellbeing of employees.